ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Change an existing line:

-o   Type-over the existing statement(s).
+    - Type-over the existing statement(s).

 - Delete a line:

-o   Type a `D` on the line in the Prefix Area.
+    - Type a `D` on the line in the Prefix Area.

-o   Type `DD` on a line and `DD` on some line below it to "Block Delete" lines.
+    - Type `DD` on a line and `DD` on some line below it to "Block Delete" lines.

 - Repeat a line:

-o   Type an `R` on the line in the Prefix Area.
+    - Type an `R` on the line in the Prefix Area.

-o   Type `RR` on a line and `RR` on some line below it - to "Block Repeat" lines.
+    - Type `RR` on a line and `RR` on some line below it - to "Block Repeat" lines.

 - Insert a line:

-o   Type an `I` on one line above where you want the line inserted.
+    - Type an `I` on one line above where you want the line inserted.

-o   Type `In` to insert multiple lines.
+    - Type `In` to insert multiple lines.

 - Copy a line:

-o   Type a `C` on the line in the Prefix Area - and `A` (above) or `B` (below) a line where you want copied line to go.
+    - Type a `C` on the line in the Prefix Area - and `A` (above) or `B` (below) a line where you want copied line to go.

-o   Type `CC` on a line and `CC` on some line below it "Block Copy" lines.
+    - Type `CC` on a line and `CC` on some line below it "Block Copy" lines.

 - Move a line:

-o   Type an `M` on the line in the Prefix Area - and `A` (above) or `B` (below) a line where you want copied line to go.
+    - Type an `M` on the line in the Prefix Area - and `A` (above) or `B` (below) a line where you want copied line to go.

 **o** Type `MM` on a line and `MM` on some line below it "Block Move" lines.